jphong125/stellaapic/Writerside/topics/Session-Expired.md

 ## Overview

-Using this method the Stella system will notify Casino Operator that player’s session has expired in Stella system due to long inactivity or game closing.
+Using this method the Kyren system will notify Casino Operator that player’s session has expired in Kyren system due to long inactivity or game closing.

 The method is optional and is not sent to the Casino Operator by default.
-In case Casino Operator needs this method to be sent, they should ask the Stella’s team member when performing the integration.
+In case Casino Operator needs this method to be sent, they should ask the Kyren’s team member when performing the integration.

 ## Request